hamvocke/dotfiles/README.md

     stow vim
     stow tmux

-Use base16 colors
+Consistent colors
 -----------------
-To get the most out of my dotfiles I recommend installing [base16-shell](https://github.com/chriskempson/base16-shell) on your system.
-This will allow you to have unified colors in all your command line applications.
-If you see that some colors are off when using my setup, installing base16-shell is most likely the way to fix it.
+To get the most out of my dotfiles I recommend using matching colorschemes for various applications.
+One way would be to use [base16-shell](https://github.com/chriskempson/base16-shell) on your system, define it in your `.zshrc` and let that handle setting your colors globally.
+Alternatively, you can pick a well-loved colorscheme and set it up in your terminal emulator (e.g. alacritty), vim, and other tools you'd want to use.

 Additional configuration
 ------------------------